shape/

 ///

-/// Note that variable shapes are represented by `ShapeCase::Name` where the
+/// Note that variable shapes are represented by [`ShapeCase::Name`] where the

 /// name string includes the initial `$` character.

-pub fn name(name: &str) -> Self {
+pub fn name(name: &str, locations: impl IntoIterator<Item = Location> + Clone) -> Self {

 }

-/// Useful for obtaining the kind of IndexMap this library uses for the
+/// Useful for obtaining the kind of [`IndexMap`] this library uses for the

-/// ShapeCase::Object variant.
+/// [`ShapeCase::Object`] variant.

 pub fn empty_map() -> IndexMap<String, Self> {